IDSIA/MLprod/docs/source/components/monitoring.rst

 Since Grafana can read data from more than one datasource, we decided to monitor both Prometheus and PostegreSQL.
-The following snippet shows the condiguration needed to make the above working:
+The following snippet shows the configuration needed to make the above working:

 .. literalinclude:: ../../../grafana/provisioning/datasources/datasources.yml
     :language: yaml